Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Your parents may have taught you to eat your vegetables, but what does it mean to teach children how to eat well?

 Rather than teaching children through textbook reading and lectures, Japanese schools involve the students.
-Most Japanese schools teach home economics called katei-ka (家庭科) from elementary through high school years.
-Not only do the students learn how to cook, they learn about the nutritional elements in food, public health, the various components that make an ichiju sansai meal, dining etiquette, and the different seasonal and local produce and foods.
+Most Japanese schools teach home economics, called katei-ka (家庭科), from elementary through high school.
+Not only do the students learn how to cook, but they also learn about the nutritional elements in food, public health, the various components that make an ichiju sansai meal, dining etiquette, and the different seasonal and local produce and foods.

 Kyushoku School Meals

 Many preschools, elementary and middle schools across Japan serve school meals called kyushoku (給食), which dates back to 1889.
-It started off as a way to combat malnutrition among children, which was a severe problem at the time.
-An elementary school in Yamagata prefecture served the first kyushoku of onigiri, grilled fish and tsukemono.
-Soon after, many schools also started serving kyushoku to their students as well.
+It started as a way to combat malnutrition among children, which was a severe problem at the time.
+An elementary school in Yamagata prefecture served the first kyushoku of onigiri, grilled fish, and tsukemono.
+Soon after, many schools also started serving kyushoku to their students.

-It wasn’t until after World War II when kyushoku really took off.
-The Japanese government adapted kyushoku as a national program to not only serve nutritious meals but as an opportunity to teach shokuiku to the students.
+It wasn’t until after World War II that kyushoku took off with the School Lunch Act of 1954.
+The Japanese government adopted kyushoku as a national program to not only serve nutritious meals but as an opportunity to teach shokuiku to the students.

-These meals resemble the everyday meal served at the home, loosely based on the ichiju sansai meal.
-It tends to be washoku based, but non-Japanese foods such as pasta, bread, and cuisines such as Chinese, Korean and Italian dishes are common as well.
+These meals resemble the everyday meal at home, loosely based on the ichiju sansai meal.
+It tends to be washoku based, but non-Japanese foods such as pasta bread and cuisines such as Chinese, Korean, and Italian dishes are typical.

 Most meals are made in-house at the school cafeteria, although some schools outsource the cooking to larger kyushoku centers.
-These meals are planned out and executed by certified nutritionists.
-Kyushoku offers a variety of fresh and local produce to provide a nutritious and delicious meal for the hungry students.
+These meals are planned out and executed by certified nutritionists/dietitians.
+Kyushoku offers a variety of fresh and local produce to provide a nutritious and delicious meal for hungry students.

 Nutrition Education

 You may be surprised to learn that kyushoku is carried from the school cafeteria to the classroom and served by students themselves!
-Not only does this activity involve the students, but also gives them a sense of responsibility and communal duty.
-In addition, they learn proper hygienic practices, basic food safety, and clean up.
+Not only does this activity involve the students, but it also gives them a sense of responsibility and communal duty.
+In addition, they learn proper hygienic practices, basic food safety, and cleanup.

 Highlighting the importance of nutrition and food education among the younger generation is nothing revolutionary.
-Many eastern philosophies have long recognized that food’s significance goes beyond just sustenance.
-Eating is a communal activity and also an opportunity to learn about the seasonal offerings and the impact food has on the body.
+Many Eastern philosophies have long recognized that food’s significance goes beyond sustenance.
+Eating is a communal activity and an opportunity to learn about the seasonal offerings and food’s impact on the body.

 My Personal Experience with Shoku-iku

 Growing up in Japan, I was somewhat familiar with the concepts of Shokuiku.
-Throughout childhood, I preferred Japanese foods anyways, like nimono and grilled fish.
+Throughout childhood, I preferred Japanese foods, like nimono and grilled fish.
 When I lived in the States for high school and college, I tried to cook the familiar comfort foods I grew up with.
 But the cooking was more to connect to my heritage living in an environment as a minority.
-It also was a social activity with friends, and not connected to being in good health.
+It also was a social activity with friends and not connected to being in good health.

-As a working adult back in Japan, my life was active and busy.
+As a working adult in Japan, my life was active and busy.
 I didn’t have the time to think out the nutritional balance of my daily meals or research where the produce came from.
 Food was just fuel and a source of entertainment.
-While I was loosely aware of healthy foods, I didn’t think much about the impact it had on my body.
+While I was loosely aware of healthy foods, I didn’t think much about their impact on my body.

 Teaching My Daughter About Food

 After I had my daughter in 2019, I started cooking baby food, followed by meals the family could enjoy.
-It was then that I was able to reflect on what values I wish to impart to her.
-While I cannot always choose organic or local produce, avoid processed foods and cook everything from scratch, I try to build a healthy foundation around food so that she would be equipped to make her own decisions in the future.
+It was then that I could reflect on what values I wish to impart to her.
+While I cannot always choose organic or local produce, avoid processed foods, and cook everything from scratch, I try to build a healthy foundation around food so that she can make her own decisions in the future.

 For example, we expose her to Japanese food and cultural events around food.
-We familiarize her with the ichiju sansai set up, go grocery shopping together and point out the produce she would later consume.
-We also read books about seasonal vegetables and fruits, and get plenty of exercize.
-Although incremental, I try to incorporate shokuiku principles that are easy to integrate into our lives without it becoming a bothersome chore.
+We familiarized her with the ichiju sansai setup, went grocery shopping together, and pointed out the produce she would later consume.
+We also read books about seasonal vegetables and fruits and get plenty of exercise.
+Although incremental, I try to incorporate shokuiku principles that are easy to integrate into our lives without becoming a bothersome chore.

 Healthy Recipes to Cook at Home